kogakure/website-hugo-stefanimhoff.de/app/content/articles/2017/minimalism.md

 ---
 language: en
 title: The Pursuit of Minimalism
-slug: pursuit-of-minimalism
+slug: minimalism
 author: Stefan Imhoff
 date: 2017-06-07T18:30:00+02:00
-description: "As Minimalism is currently very popular, but as Minimalism is hard to understand, also a lot of misconceptions can be found.
-This article carries my thoughts on Minimalism and my history with it."
+description: 'As Minimalism is currently very popular, but as Minimalism is hard to understand, also a lot of misconceptions can be found.
+This article carries my thoughts on Minimalism and my history with it.'
-og_image: "assets/images/articles/2017/pursuit-of-minimalism/minimalism-office.jpg"
+og_image: 'assets/images/articles/2017/pursuit-of-minimalism/minimalism-office.jpg'
-categories: ["personal", "recommendation"]
+categories: ['personal', 'recommendation']
 ---

 Minimalism has come a long way.
 It recently got again a lot of traction with it’s highest search volume on [Google](https://trends.google.com/trends/explore?q=minimalism) ever recorded in January 2017.
 Because Minimalism is **very hard to define**, it leaves a lot of **room for interpretation** and its meaning shifted recently more from being a philosophy to being a lifestyle.

 In his video [Being a Minimalist](https://www.youtube.com/watch?v=D4bFYJ0JUMk) the creator **JP Sears** jokes about the extremes of Minimalism.
-A lot of people moved to Minimalism out of different reasons: From being overwhelmed of capitalism and the accelerating speed of life, to caring about the ecosystem, as result of balancing sick excesses like fast-fashion and constantly rising consumption of resources, to people just following a *trend* to feel unique or setting a statement on their wealth, by not having stuff as a symbol of status.
+A lot of people moved to Minimalism out of different reasons: From being overwhelmed of capitalism and the accelerating speed of life, to caring about the ecosystem, as result of balancing sick excesses like fast-fashion and constantly rising consumption of resources, to people just following a _trend_ to feel unique or setting a statement on their wealth, by not having stuff as a symbol of status.

 ## The Spectrum of Minimalism

 A lot of people misunderstand Minimalism as some form of search for highly expensive design objects to fill their houses with, which is not Minimalism but just a form of **hyper-capitalism**.
-It’s not inherently wrong to surf on sites with Minimalist items to buy or be inspired by simple design, as long as it doesn’t result into buying stuff to try to *become* a Minimalist.
+It’s not inherently wrong to surf on sites with Minimalist items to buy or be inspired by simple design, as long as it doesn’t result into buying stuff to try to _become_ a Minimalist.

 On the other side of the spectrum, you can see the **extreme** Minimalists, living out of a box, owning 19 items, racing to be the most minimal Minimalists, sitting in empty rooms on the floor.
 And of course you are only allowed to use white and some black colors for everything as a extreme Minimalist.
 This form of Minimalism is only suitable for a few people.
-It *deters* a lot of people to try out Minimalism.
+It _deters_ a lot of people to try out Minimalism.
 But it’s definitely helpful for being interviewed in media, selling your book or being invited to conferences.

 Real Minimalism is **not glamorous**, it’s **humble** and a result of **deep mindful thinking**.
 It is a mind-set or philosophy, not a method.
-And *the reduction of physical possessions is often a result of Minimalism, not Minimalism itself*, as Colin Wright explains in his article [Minimalism Explained](http://exilelifestyle.com/minimalism-explained/).
+And _the reduction of physical possessions is often a result of Minimalism, not Minimalism itself_, as Colin Wright explains in his article [Minimalism Explained](http://exilelifestyle.com/minimalism-explained/).

 ## Criticism of Minimalism